-Ian Powell calls David Clark's leadership weak, without strategy or vision in damning speech
+Health union boss Ian Powell slams David Clark's leadership in damning speech

-A health union boss has unleashed a scathing attack on the Minister of Health calling his political leadership "fiscally irresponsible" and without vision.
+A health union boss has unleashed a scathing attack on the Minister of Health, calling his political leadership "fiscally irresponsible" and without vision.

-In a speech to the Hospital and Community Dentistry Conference in Napier this morning Association of Salaried Medical Specialists executive director Ian Powell accused Health Minister Dr David Clark of a "rambling, confused or nonsensical" leadership.
+In a speech to the Hospital and Community Dentistry Conference in Napier this morning, Association of Salaried Medical Specialists executive director Ian Powell accused Health Minister Dr David Clark of a "rambling, confused or nonsensical" leadership.

-Clark responded after the speech saying that the Government "inherited a series of workforce issues that will take time to address."
+Clark responded after the speech saying the Government "inherited a series of workforce issues that will take time to address".

 "Despite his many years as head of the ASMS, Dr Powell seems to believe long-standing workforce issues can somehow be solved overnight," Clark said.